soniaisiganporia/awesome-cassandra/README.md

 <!-- awesome-lint Throwing Double Link Error - [Cassandra Query Language : CQL vs. SQL](https://medium.com/@alexbmeng/cassandra-query-language-cql-vs-sql-7f6ed7706b4c) - Blog post documenting similarities and differences between CQL and SQL. -->
 - [Basic Rules Of Cassandra Data Modeling](http://www.datastax.com/dev/blog/basic-rules-of-cassandra-data-modeling) - Picking the right data model is the hardest part of using Cassandra.
 If you have a relational background, CQL will look familiar, but the way you use it can be very different.
-- [CQL: This is not the SQL you are Looking For](https://www.slideshare.net/aploetz/cql-this-is-not-the-sql-you-are-loooking-for) - This presentation will explore and explain the differences between the CQL and SQL languages.
+- [CQL: This is not the SQL you are Looking For](https://www.slideshare.net/aploetz/cql-this-is-not-the-sql-you-are-loooking-for) - Presentation that explores and explains the differences between the CQL and SQL languages.
 - [A Deep Look at the CQL Where Clause](https://www.datastax.com/dev/blog/a-deep-look-to-the-cql-where-clause) - Blog post to describe what is supported by the CQL WHERE clause and the reasons why it differs from normal SQL.
 - [killrvideo-sample-schema](https://github.com/pmcfadin/killrvideo-sample-schema) - Sample Cassandra CQL Schema for a YouTube clone.
-- [Spring Data Cassandra Examples](https://github.com/jxblum/spring-data-cassandra-examples/blob/master/src/main/resources/cassandra-example-schema.cql) - This Maven project contains examples showcasing the features and functionality of the Spring Data Cassandra project.
+- [Spring Data Cassandra Examples](https://github.com/jxblum/spring-data-cassandra-examples/blob/master/src/main/resources/cassandra-example-schema.cql) - Maven project that contains examples showcasing the features and functionality of the Spring Data Cassandra project.
 - [Common Problems in Cassandra Data Models](https://blog.anant.us/common-problems-cassandra-data-models/) - Presentation and Article on wide partions, tombstones, and data skew.
 - [Casandra Time Series Data Modeling for Massive Scale](http://thelastpickle.com/blog/2017/08/02/time-series-data-modeling-massive-scale.html) - Blog post discussing a common Cassandra data modeling technique called bucketing.
 - [Cassandra Data Modeling Notes](https://miguelperez.xyz/blog/2017/2/13/cassandra-data-modeling-notes) - Simple notes on how to estimate the size of your cluster.